Clorox making one million packages of disinfecting wipes a day

-UNITED STATES (WSYR-TV) — The coronavirus pandemic has created a high demand for disinfecting wipes and Clorox is making more of them than ever before.
+(WSYR-TV) — The coronavirus pandemic has created a high demand for disinfecting wipes, and Clorox is making more of them than ever before.

-USA Today quoted Clorox president Linda Rendle as saying the company is making nearly a million packages of wipes every day.
-Rendle says Clorox has increased its manufacturing capacity for disinfecting products by 50 percent.
+USA Today quoted Clorox president Linda Rendle saying the company is making nearly a million packages of wipes every day.
+Rendle says Clorox has increased its manufacturing capacity for disinfecting products by 50%.

 Clorox has acknowledged there’s a product shortage because of the high demand.
 The company expects the shortage to last until next year.